The FITS Support Office

 and standards for data compression of images and tables.

-discussion of possible other new enhancements to the FITS format please
+discussions about possible other new enhancements to the FITS format please

 subscribe to the fitsbits email exploder.